talent-plan/tinysql/courses/proj2-README-en.md

 ## Introduction

-In the Parser section, we'll cover how TinySQL transforms text into AST.
+In the Parser section, we'll cover how TinySQL transforms SQL into AST.

-## SQL Processing Process
+## The Process for SQL Processing

-From previous learning, we know that in the database, we use SQL statements to manipulate data.
-However, SQL itself is only text data, and the database needs steps such as receiving the SQL text and verifying the validity before processing the SQL statement.
-This is actually a very classic compilation problem in computer science, very similar to a programming language compiler.

-Before we introduce Parser, we'll cover how SQL statements are processed in TinySQL.
+We have already known that, in the database, we use SQL statements to manipulate data.
+However, SQL itself is written in text.
+Database needs to validate the SQL statements before processing it.
+This is actually a very classic compilation problem in computer science.
+This step is similar to what a compiler does.
+Before we introduce the parser, we'll cover how SQL statements are processed in TinySQL.

 ![SQL](imgs/proj2-1.png)

 The figure above shows how SQL statements are processed in TinySQL.
-Looking from left to right, when a user establishes a connection to TinySQL using the MySQL client, it passes the logic in the Protocol Layer section of the figure.
-Immediately after that, the user may send a SQL statement through the MySQL client.
-At this time, through the protocol layer, TinySQL successfully receives the SQL statement and tries to process it.
-This part of the logic is the SQL Core Layer part of the diagram.
-This part of what I'm going to talk about is Parser at the top.
+In this part, we will talk about the parser.

-## About Parser
+## An introduction to Parser

-Parser's main function is to parse the text of an SQL statement according to pre-defined SQL syntax rules and transform it into an Abstract Syntax Tree (AST).
-An abstract syntax tree is a term for compilation principles in computer science.
+The main function of the parser is to parse the text of an SQL statement based on predefined SQL syntax rules, and then transform it into an Abstract Syntax Tree (AST).
+An abstract syntax tree is a term in compilation in computer science.
 It represents the grammatical structure of a programming language in a tree form.
-As a simple example, for SQL:Select a from t where b > 0; it would be converted to:
+For example, the SQL: ```select a from t where b > 0;``` would be converted to:

 ![AST](imgs/proj2-2.png)

-Among them, Projection and Selection are projection and selection in relational algebra.
-Simply put, the meaning of this abstract syntax tree from the bottom up is to read data from table t, select only the data that satisfies the condition t.b > 0, and finally only need column t.a, which is consistent with the meaning of the original SQL statement.
+We can read the AST from bottom up.
+It first reads data from table `t`, then it selects the data that satisfies the condition `t.b > 0`, and finally only column `t.a` is projected.
+The meaning of this AST is consistent with the meaning of the original SQL statement.

-### Introducing Lex & Yacc
+### An introduction to Lex & Yacc
-In the principles of compilation, lexical analysis and grammatical analysis are tools used to generate abstract syntax trees from language texts.
-Among them, [Lex & Yacc](http://dinosaur.compilertools.net/) is a well-known but ancient tool for generating lexical analyzers and syntax analyzers.

-In this project, we don't need an in-depth understanding of the lexical analyzer and the syntax analyzer; we just need to be able to understand the syntax definition file and understand how the generated parse works.
-Here's a simple example:
+In compilation, lexical analysis and grammatical analysis are used to generate AST from texts. `Lex and yacc` are tools used to generate lexical analyzers and parsers.
+In this project, we only need to focus on understanding the syntax definition file and how the generated parser works.
+Here's an example:

 ![Lex & Yacc](imgs/proj2-3.png)

-The diagram above uses Lex & Yacc to build the compiler.
-Here, Lex generates a lexical analyzer based on user-defined patterns.
+The diagram shows the process of compiling using Lex and Yacc.
+Lex generates a lexical analyzer based on user-defined patterns.
 The lexical analyzer reads the source code and converts the source code into tokens output according to patterns.
 Yacc generates a syntax analyzer based on user-defined syntax rules.
 The syntax analyzer takes the tokens output from the lexical analyzer as input and creates a syntax tree based on the rules of the syntax.
 Finally, the syntax tree is traversed to generate output.
 The result can either generate machine code or interpret execution while iterating through the AST.

-As can be seen from the above process, users need to separately provide Lex patterns definitions, provide Yacc with syntax rules files, and Lex & Yacc generate a lexical analyzer and syntax analyzer that meet their needs based on the input file provided by the user.
+As shown in above process, users need to provide Lex patterns definitions and provide Yacc with syntax rules files separately.Lex & Yacc generate a lexical analyzer and syntax analyzer that meet their needs based on the input file provided by the user.
 Both of these configurations are text files and have the same structure:

 ```goyacc
 ... definitions ...